Table of Contents

 The different types of electric scooter tires

-There are mainly 3 different types of tires that can be used on your electric scooter and those are:
+There are mainly 3 different types of electric scooter tires that can be used on your electric scooter and those are:

 - Honeycomb(a combination of air pockets and solid rubber)

-Pneumatic tires are tires filled with air.
+A pneumatic tire is a tire that is filled with air.
 Overall they provide for a far better riding experience by providing good suspension and grip, while at the same time having less rolling resistance than a solid or honeycomb tires.
-That’s why I always prefer the use of pneumatic tires over others.
+That’s why I always prefer the use of a pneumatic tire over others.

 Solid rubber tires on the other hand are harder and heavier.
 They also prevent you from ever getting a flat tire.
-They are often called zero-maintenance or maintenance-free, but the hard rubber can still wear off and they are often harder to replace.
-Sometimes near impossible without disassembling the entire motor, like on some Segway/Ninebot scooters.
-Luckily the tires often last for years.
+A solid rubber tire is often called zero-maintenance or maintenance-free, but the hard rubber can still wear off and they are often harder to get off the wheel and replace.
+Sometimes near impossible without disassembling the entire motor, like on some Segway/Ninebot scooters .
+Luckily a solid rubber tire often lasts for years because of it is impossible to puncture them.

 Honeycomb tires are an emerging market and even though big tire companies like Michelin already launched some for use on cars the ones available for electric scooters so far are not as advanced.
 I believe that this is the feature of tires, but unfortunately, the ones that are available for electric scooters haven’t reached that point yet.

-All three tires are viable options and they all have their advantages, as well as disadvantages.
+All four are viable options and they all have their advantages, as well as disadvantages.

 Also note that there are various models of the above mentioned tires depending on where you’re going to be riding.
 If you are going to be riding in the woods, or on dirt then having an off-road enabled scooter with the appropriate off-road tires is a must.
 Likewise if you have one of the faster scooters, then a pair of slick pneumatic tires should be your preferred choice.